Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 As the top-ranked school for medical research, there are phenomenal research opportunities available.

-Lastly, Harvard has many clubs and organizations for its pre-med students.
+Last, Harvard has many clubs and organizations for its pre-med students.
 There are over a dozen active student groups.

-- One of the most well-known ones is the Harvard Premedical Society.
+- One of the most well-known groups is the Harvard Premedical Society.
 It is connected to many resources on campus – for example, surgeons at the Massachusetts General Hospital and doctors in Cambridge and Boston – and its members benefit from opportunities to interact and work closely with professionals in the field.

 - These clubs are also a great way to find camaraderie, while also developing professionally.